 - What phlebotomy skills do you have?
 Autoclave?
 IM injections?
 How do you feel about needle sticks?

-- Tell me about your experience in prescriptions.
-Have you managed refills electronically, charted prescriptions, worked with pharmacies?
+- Tell me about your experience with prescriptions.
+Have you managed refills electronically, charted prescriptions, and worked with pharmacies?

 - Are you CPR certified?

 - What phone and voicemail systems have you used?

 - What steps did you take to protect the patient’s rights and confidentiality?